seL4/camkes-tool/docs/index.md

 **Procedure**
 > An interface with function call semantics.
-This was previously referred to as 'trait' and before that as just 'interface.'
+This was previously referred to as just 'interface.'
 This older terminology is deprecated.
 Procedures consist of a series of methods that can be invoked independently.